Procedures for Applying

 - The ISSC will also issue a support letter to use with your license application.
 Please download the ISSC support letter from the right-hand links, fill in the correct information, and email it for signature to Anne Frates at the ISSC: firstname.lastname@example.org.

 Other SSN Information

 - Family members on an F-2 visa can't work in the US and can't get a Social Security Number.
-If you need an identification number to set up a bank account or to file an income tax return, you can apply for an Individual Taxpayer Identification Number (ITIN) with the Internal Revenue Service Form W-7 - (see link to the right).
+If you need an identification number to set up a bank account or to file an income tax return, you can apply for an Individual Taxpayer Identification Number (ITIN) with the Internal Revenue Service Form W-7.

 - Family members in the J-2 visa category can work in the U.S. with permission from the U.S. Citizenship and Immigration Services (USCIS).
 Please consult the ISSC for help with applying for permission to work.

 - Please view Protecting your Social Security number to avoid identity theft